 "It's probably a bit unusual for a photographer to work with a literary agent but meeting Paul was among the best things that ever happened in my professional life.
 Only a few months after our first chat I found myself signing contracts with some of Ireland's top publishers.
 This alone should make every author happy but in addition it is a real joy working with Paul.
 He knows the publishing world inside out, is friendly and professional, has always an open ear for his clients and solved even the most ridiculous problem I threw at him.
 What more can an author want."

-Carsten Krieger, photographer and author of numerous books including The Landscape of Ireland and Ireland's Coast (O'Brien Press) and Wild Flowers of Ireland (Gill & Macmillan).
+Carsten Krieger, photographer and author of numerous books including The Landscape of Ireland, Ireland's Coast, Ireland's Ancient East, Ireland's Beautiful North, Ireland's Wild Atlantic Way, Wild Ireland and The Shannon (O'Brien Press)

 "Writers' ideas can be like children and teenagers.
 Fresh, exuberant, daring, full of promise, aspiration.
 Also unruly, fragile, naïve when it comes to venturing into the world.
 If we're lucky, we find trustworthy, astute people, like Paul and Susan Feldstein, with all the nurturing and challenging qualities of the best teachers and parents.
 They take care around dreams.
 They show a genuine interest, balance encouragement with realism."